joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-an-opaque-background-color.md

 In this case, the background color of the Shape named `myShape` is set to red (`0xFF0000`).
-Assuming the Shape instance contains a drawing of a green triangle, on a Stage with a white background, this would show up as a green triangle with red in the empty space in the Shape instance’s bounding box (the rectangle that completely encloses the Shape).
+Assuming the Shape instance contains a drawing of a green triangle, on a Stage with a white background, this would show up as a green triangle with red in the empty space in the Shape instance's bounding box (the rectangle that completely encloses the Shape).

 <div xmlns:fn="http://www.w3.org/2005/xpath-functions"